 How to Dry-Brush—and Why It’s So Potent

-Stacked amongst the clear glass jars of homeopathic remedies, immune-supporting supplements, rose creams, and carrot cleansers on the sparkling shelves of The Organic Pharmacy on Bleecker Street in New York, you’ll find a long wooden brush that looks straight out of an especially well-made Norwegian sauna.
-The brush is one of Margo Marrone’s—the London-based apothecary’s founder—favorite items.
+Stacked among the clear glass jars of homeopathic remedies, immune-supporting supplements, rose creams, and carrot cleansers on the sparkling shelves of the Organic Pharmacy on Bleecker Street in New York, you’ll find a long wooden brush that looks straight out of an especially well-made Norwegian sauna.
+The brush is one of the favorite items of London-based apothecary’s founder, Margo Marrone.
 “It’s invaluable in helping with so many issues, but especially detox,” she says.
 Indeed, the practice of brushing the skin once or twice daily with a soft but firm brush is more common during a detox, but regular users and fans report more benefits when it becomes a permanent habit—from sweeping away dead skin cells to improving the appearance of skin.

-A long brush like the one from goop and Organic Pharmacy’s allows you to get at hard-to-reach spots like the middle of your back; the shorter one from Aromatherapy Associates fits in your hand perfectly, making it incredibly easy to use.
+A long brush like the one from goop or Organic Pharmacy’s allows you to get at hard-to-reach spots like the middle of your back; the shorter one from Aromatherapy Associates fits in your hand perfectly, making it incredibly easy to use.

-Dry brushing is one of those rare things that feels just as good when you do it yourself, and it’s incredibly easy to incorporate into your routine.
-Most experts recommend dry brushing in the morning, rather than before bed, because they believe it has energizing qualities.
-Some people use the brush on its own, others put a bit of body oil onto the brush before they use it.
-“Shower before skin brushing if you’re using an oil on the brush,” says Marrone.
+Dry-brushing is one of those rare things that feels just as good when you do it yourself as when someone else does it to you, and it’s incredibly easy to incorporate into your routine.
+Most experts recommend dry-brushing in the morning, rather than before bed, because they believe it has energizing qualities.
+Some people use the brush on its own; others put a bit of body oil on the brush before they use it.
+“Shower before skin-brushing if you’re using an oil on the brush,” says Marrone.
 “If not, shower after skin brushing, then apply oil or lotion.”
 It’s fantastic to do in conjunction with a sauna or steam, too.

 Illustrations by Louisa Cannell